jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **None**: Leave both empty for no prefix/suffix

 The naming configuration applies to all new smart playlists.
 When you delete a smart playlist but keep the Jellyfin playlist, the custom prefix/suffix will be automatically removed.

+#### Export & Import

+The Export/Import feature allows you to backup your smart playlist configurations or transfer them between different Jellyfin instances:

+**Export:**
+- Click the "Export All Playlists" button in the Settings tab
+- Downloads a timestamped ZIP file containing all your smart playlist JSON configurations
+- Use this as a backup or to transfer your playlists to another Jellyfin server

+**Import:**
+- Select a ZIP file exported from the SmartPlaylist plugin
+- Click "Import Selected File" to upload and process the archive
+- **Duplicate Detection**: Playlists with the same GUID as existing playlists will be automatically skipped to prevent conflicts
+- **User Reassignment**: When importing playlists from another Jellyfin instance, if the original playlist owner doesn't exist in the destination system, the playlist will be automatically reassigned to the admin user performing the import

+> **User-Specific Rules**: Rules like "Is Played by [User]" or "Is Favorite for [User]" that reference non-existent users will need to be updated manually.

 ### Automatic Updates